RGLab/ImmuneSpaceR/vignettes/arrays.md

 ## Constructing ExpressionSet
 ```

-Finally, it is possible to clear every cached expressionmatrix (and dataset).
+Finally, it is possible to clear every cached expression matrix (and dataset).

 ```r
 sdy269$clear_cache()